-If the student withdraws from Marist College during the first 60% of the semester, they are responsible for the amount of unearned Title IV funds disbursed, or that could have been disbursed.
+If the student withdraws from Marist College during the first 60% of the semester, they may be responsible for a portion of the unearned Title IV funds disbursed or that could have been disbursed.

 The percentage for which the student is eligible is equal to the percentage of the enrollment period that the student has completed.
 The percentage is calculated by dividing the portion of the period completed by the length of the payment period.
 If the period of enrollment is greater than 60% the student has earned 100% of the aid.